Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/c-runtime-library/reference/and.md

 ## <a name="remarks"></a>Poznámky

-Makro vypočítá operátor & &.
+Makro provede operátor & &.

 ## <a name="example"></a>Příklad